 Activity 1.2.1.
-Stakeholder consultation
+Stakeholder consultation (to be covered by PMC) and co-financing

-The SERNA in close coordination with UNIDO's project manager will be responsible to mobilize the support, cooperation and consultation of all relevant stakeholders.
+The MoENR in close coordination with UNIDO's project manager will be responsible to mobilize the support, cooperation and consultation of all relevant stakeholders.
 Special attention will be given to informing producers, importers and distributors of new POP and/or articles containing new POPs on the obligations of the country under the SC and their involvement in inventory and priority setting processes.
 Feedback suggestions and comments received from stakeholders will be reviewed, considered and answered by the project management.